 You must evidence that you have “an extraordinary ability” in the arts, motion picture or television industry.
 You must also have an offer of employment in place relating to your field of expertise.

-- O1A Visa: At least three items of acceptable documentary evidence from the prescribed list, in support of your ability and achievements, such as proof of original contribution in your field, high salary, membership of prestigious organizations.
+For the O1A Visa, you will need to provide at least three items of acceptable documentary evidence from the prescribed list, in support of your ability and achievements, such as proof of original contribution in your field, high salary, membership of prestigious organizations.

-- O-1B Visa: Evidence that the applicant has received, or been nominated for, significant national or international awards or prizes in the particular field, such as an Academy Award, Emmy, Grammy or Director’s Guild Award, plus at least three items of acceptable documentary evidence from the prescribed list, in support of your ability and achievements, such as record of major commercial success, significant recognition for achievements, substantial remuneration
+For the O-1B visa, you must show evidence that you have received, or been nominated for, significant national or international awards or prizes in the particular field, such as an Academy Award, Emmy, Grammy or Director’s Guild Award, plus at least three items of acceptable documentary evidence from the prescribed list, in support of your ability and achievements, such as record of major commercial success, significant recognition for achievements, substantial remuneration

 Each O-1 application must also include written testimony from a suitable person or organisation to verify expertise in the field of ability and a copy of a contract between the employer or agent and the artist or a summary of the terms of an oral contract.